MoweME/sonos-scrobble/README.md

 ## Spotify Authentication

-The first time you run any script with Spotify integration, you will be prompted to enter your Spotify Client Secret and authenticate via your browser.
+The first time you run any script with Spotify integration, you will be prompted to enter your Spotify Client ID and Client Secret.
+You'll need to authenticate via your browser.
 Your credentials will be saved in `spotify_credentials.json` for future use.

+To obtain your Spotify credentials:
+1. Create a Spotify application at [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/applications)
+2. Set the redirect URI to: `http://localhost:8888/callback` or `http://127.0.0.1:8888/callback`
+3. Copy both your Client ID and Client Secret for use in the application

 ## Troubleshooting